Low-lying zeros of L-functions for Quaternion Algebras: Introduction

 \subsection{Type of symmetry of quaternion algebras}

-Considering the statistics on low-lying zeros of $L$-functions attached to the universal family of quaternion algebras, the problem is to determine whether or not the averaged one-level density on $\mathcal{A}(Q)$ admits a limit and unveils the associated type of symmetry according to the density conjecture.
-The following statement partially determines the type of symmetry of quaternion algebras. \TS*
+Considering the statistics on low-lying zeros of $L$-functions attached to the universal family of quaternion algebras, the problem is to determine whether or not the averaged one-level density on $\mathcal{A}(Q)$ admits a limit and unveils a type of symmetry according to the density conjecture.
+The following statement answers positively to this question and partially determines the type of symmetry of quaternion algebras. \TS*